Login

 Business credit cards

 In addition to providing short-term financing, business credit cards help ecommerce companies build credit.
 Once the business is established, business credit helps a seller get more funding from lenders or better credit terms from vendors.
-However, just like bootstrapping, credit cards can only take your business so far if you’re looking to grow.
-Using credit cards is also expensive over the long-term, and you can’t pay employees or buy large amounts of inventory with them.
+However, just like bootstrapping, business credit cards can only take your business so far if you’re looking to grow.
+Using business credit cards is also expensive over the long-term, and you can’t pay employees or buy large amounts of inventory with them.

-The influx of cash flow from credit cards only lasts until the end of the month when the bill is due.
+The influx of cash flow from business credit cards only lasts until the end of the month when the bill is due.
 Carrying anything other than a zero balance will cost the business significant interest, which is not worth the small headstart on expenses.

 Ecommerce Funding Options